stackrev/vue-nuxt-gh-static-landingpage/README.md

 ```
 This allows the plugin *push-dir* to create the gh-pages branch and push to it to deploy the app.

-Now everytime you update your landing page, you will see this pipeline rolling it out:
+Now everytime you update your landing page, you will see the pipeline rolling your page out to the public:

 ![Image: Git actions pipelines](gitactions.PNG "Git actions pipelines")

 # Conclusion

 In this article we explored the new alpha versions of Nuxt3 and Vue3.
-We learned the various development patterns used for frontends, and leveraged the static webapp generation pattern through ther vue development framework nuxt.
+We learned the various development patterns used for frontends, and leveraged the static page generation pattern through the vue development framework nuxt.

 To automate our work, we used github pages for deployment and git actions as the CI/CD.

-Fork this repo and enjoy creating your events webapps!
+You can fork this repo and enjoy creating your events webapps!

 ## References